Home Recipes Homemade Ketchup

 Ketchup is a thick sauce made from a blend of tomatoes, vinegar, sugar, and spices.

-I know what you’re thinking: why should I make my own ketchup when I can easily buy a bottle?
+I know what you’re thinking: why should I make homemade ketchup when I can easily buy a bottle?
 Well, there are several reasons!

 First up, did you know that bottled ketchup contains a ton of sugar and preservatives?